 Mechanisms of Data Protection in Research

 How can research protect (personal) data of participants throughout the research process?
 Data protection is not something that happens at a single point - it is relevant at every stage.
-The table below maps common data protection mechanisms to the stages of the research lifecycle:
+The graph below maps common data protection mechanisms to the stages of the research lifecycle:

 As you can see, some mechanisms (like anonymization) are relevant across many stages, while others (like informed consent) are specific to a particular point.
 Let’s walk through each stage.